physcodestyle/official-website/src/content/news/2019-03-05-nabor-v-studencheskie-otryady.en.md

 type: 'news'
 aim: 'all'
-title: 'Recruitment in student teams for the summer of 2019' 'description: 'Set in the student teams for the summer of 2019' 'images:
+title: 'Recruitment in student teams for the summer of 2019'
+description: 'Set in the student teams for the summer of 2019'
+images:
   - src: '/images/nabor-v-studencheskie-otryady.jpg'
     alt: 'Set in student teams for summer 2019'
     type: 'image'